hudsonsmelski/ai/README.md

 ### Parity

-With a careful training curriculum I was able to get the network to reliably train for longer sequences by incrementing by 1 each time.
-So the vector starts out as mostly zeroes and the ACT net learns to classify with 90% accuracy, then it bumps it up to less and less empty (on average) until it learns to have 90% accuracy again.
+With a careful training curriculum I was able to get the network to reliably train for longer sequences by starting with 1 and incrementing by 1 each time.
+So the vector starts out as mostly zeroes and the ACT net learns to classify with 85% accuracy.
 Filling only the start (or end) of the input vector makes it learn more slowly and is just bad for it's generalization.
-I definitely have not found the best tweaks to the hyper/curriculum parameters.
-It also learned to generalize really well, essentially learning the algorithm at ~83% accuracy on first EVAL.
 This reinforces the idea that a huge network and specialized input encodings are less important than a good architecture and training curriculum.
-This is the learning for input vectors of length 64, but I overkilled it for higher accuracy convergence.
-Takes forever.
+This is the learning for input vectors of length 64, but I overkilled it for faster accuracy convergence.
 TODO: figure out why it gets stuck at ~90% accuracy with 128 hidden size.

 ```
-> python act_parity_claude.py
+> python act_parity.py
 Using device: cuda
-Start time: 2025-11-25 21:27:48.020907
+Start time: 2025-11-30 14:27:02.041972
 ================================================================================
 Parity Task - ACT Training
 ================================================================================